embicoin/documents/python programming in Storj.md

     print(str(r.content))
 ```

-Finally all code shoule be:
+Finally all code should be:
 ```
 #!/usr/bin/env python